 Pricing for gasoline is a major category used by U.S. Labor Department’s Bureau of Labor Statistics (BLS) in calculating inflation but their volatility is also why they are excluded when the agency calculates core inflation rates.

-The table below shows average annual prices of gasoline (all types) and those prices adjusted for inflation in 2020 dollars.
-It gives insights into how prices at the pump have changed over the years and how those prices compare when adjusted for inflation.
+The chart above and table below shows average annual prices of gasoline and those prices based on inflation in 2020 dollars.
+Specifically, they offer insights into how prices at the pump have changed over the years and how those prices compare after they have been adjusted for inflation.

 **Data Source: U.S. Bureau of Labor Statistics: 12-Month Average Gasoline (all types) in U.S. city average, all urban consumers, not seasonally adjusted.
 CPI-All Urban Consumers.

 In calculating gasoline prices to adjust for inflation, we’ll use an example that shows how to adjust them from 1978 to 2020.
 First, consider these facts which are shown in the table above: